 All Other Fees consist of fees for products and services other than the services reported above.
-These services include fees related to technical publications purchased from the independent registered public accountant.
+These services include fees related to the Company's debt offering and technical publications purchased from the independent registered public accountants.

 The Audit Committee considered whether the rendering of non-audit services by PricewaterhouseCoopers LLP to the Company is compatible with maintaining their independence and concluded that the non-audit services rendered would not compromise their independence.